AgathEmmanuel/RentIt/dataops/README.md

 - ETL pipleline to extract data from oltp and nosql load to datawarehouse

+## Steps
+- setting up the database
+- design OLTP database and pouplate with data
+- load incremental data into database
+- setup NoSql database for storing catalog data of Rentit website
+- setup MySql database for storing transactional data like sale & inventory
+- load and query data in NoSql database
+- building datawarehouse
+- design schema of datawarehouse base on OLTP and NoSQL datbase
+- create schema, then load data into facts and dimesion tables
+- automate loading daily incremental data
+- create Cubes and Rollups
+- data analytics
+- create data analytics dashboard
+- create ETL pipeline with Airflow
+- extract data from OLTP and NoSQL database
+- transform OLTP data and load transformed data
+- create spark connection to data warehouse
+- deploy ML model on SparkML

+## Tools

+- OLTP database : MySQL
+- NoSql database : MongoDB
+- Production Data warehouse : Cloud SQL
+- Staging : Data warehouse  PostgreSQL
+- Big data platform : Hadoop on Dataproc
+- Big data analytics platform  : Spark on Dataproc
+- Data Pipelines  : Apache Kafka and Airflow

+Data is periodically extracted from these two databases and put into the staging data warehouse running on PostgreSQL.

 #  Data Lakes and Data Warehouses with GCP